Jesus visits Martha & Mary

 Jesus said to her “I am the resurrection and the life.
 Those who believe in me even though they die, will live, and everyone who lives and believes in me will never die.
 Do you believe this?”

 Distraught, Martha reproached Jesus for being absent when he was needed.
-Modern interpretations of the New Testament assume that women at that time were down-trodden and docile, but Mary said what she needed to say.
+Modern interpretations of the New Testament assume that women at that time were down-trodden and docile, but there is no sign of it in this story.

 But then as Martha continued talking, she named Jesus as the Messiah and Son of God.
 This is the central moment of the story.